Academic Regulations Governing All Honours Programs

 General or Honours) which denotes the major of the

 honours program and a maximum of two eligible options/minors on the degree.
+Concentrations and specializations associated with an honours major are not allowed with an alternate degree.
 An overall and major GPA of 5.00 must be met.

 (Note: honours degrees will not recognize unsuccessful attempts at honours subjects taken in combination: students in a combined honours program who are unsuccessful in meeting the GPA requirements of one of their honours subjects do not have the option of receiving a degree which certifies completion of a single honours subject and a "general-level" area of specialization.)